earthly/earthly/docs/cloud/satellites/best-practices.md

 ## Limiting Unnecessary Outputs

 By default, Earthly outputs artifacts or images locally at the end of the build.
-When running CI, however, these artifacts may not actually be needed locally.
+When running in CI, however, these artifacts may not actually be needed locally.
 For example, when your earthly build pushes an image to an external registry, but you do not actually need a copy of that image to be downloaded back to your CI runner.

 Using the [`--ci` flag](../../../guides/best-practices.md#use-ci-when-running-in-ci) can result in better performance, especially when using satellites, since the output will run over the network.